 The world will spend roughly $1.23 trillion annually for energy this year.
 Why not divide that in half and invest it in efficiency?

 So the economic advantages of eliminating wasted energy, a fitting task for responsible leaders and policy makers anywhere, are considerable.
+Large corporations and businesses are actively trying to reduce their CO2 emissions more and more and have a number of ways of doing so, including using AC drives on all motors.
+Find out more about AC drives and their uses here, as they can reduce CO2 emissions and wasted energy a lot.
 It requires no commitment to taxing emissions, caps and trades, armoring the coast or retreating from our beloved places at the shore.
 That is, if we continue to be lucky.

 Or course, no one knows exactly where the global climate tipping point is.
 The safest scientific guess is that we need to lower CO2 emissions below 350 parts per million.
 In April CO2, as measured at Mauna Loa in Hawaii, was 396.18 ppm and rising.

 The benefits of efficiency and conservation include at least a fifty percent reduction of greenhouse gas emissions.
 To exceed our Kyoto objectives, all we have to learn is how to be fiscally responsible when it comes to energy.